 - The last reason a mother can lose custody of her child or children is by not being the primary caretaker or not being involved in her children’s lives prior to the divorce or custody hearing.
 This means you must know minute details about their school, teachers, extracurricular activities, health, hobbies, and the like.
 You must be intimately involved in your child or children’s lives and you must be able to demonstrate this in court.
 Frequently leaving your child in the custody of a babysitter, family member or friend when you are supposed to have visitation and spending time with the child could reflect negatively on you.
 The courts want you to spend your free time with the child.

 If you are in need of documented proof to bring any of these issues to light in a courtroom, consider hiring a private investigator to uncover that information instead of doing it yourself.
 Darrin Giglio, lead investigator and owner of North American PI, agrees that a professional investigation and surveillance can be beneficial in winning custody cases.

-As Giglio says, “ I have seen may clients attempt to be their own investigators only to have it backfire on them, when you are dealing with court you are much better off when a non-bias professional licensed investigator to obtain evidence for your case” he additionally stated “In court, evidence is key, especially legally obtained evidence which proves any accusation, all day long the court hears he said she said but they are more concerned with evidence than claims”
+As Giglio, a veteran Great Neck NY private investigator, says, “ I have seen may clients attempt to be their own investigators only to have it backfire on them, when you are dealing with court you are much better off when a non-bias professional licensed investigator to obtain evidence for your case” he additionally stated “In court, evidence is key, especially legally obtained evidence which proves any accusation, all day long the court hears he said she said but they are more concerned with evidence than claims”

 An investigation can determine people’s patterns, where they go, who they spend time with, and whether they are involved in illegal or illicit activities (such as gambling, drug abuse, reckless driving, drunk driving, alcoholism, criminal behavior or any other negative behaviors that might make them unsuitable as parents).
 It’s worth the investment in order to protect your children and custodial rights.